jewls618/jetSweat/README.md

 - User uploads a profile picture
 - User can pick a location and a type of workout
 - User can view all workouts in that location
+- User can search on the workouts results page
-- User can save a location or workout to their favorites
+- User can save or remove a workout to their favorites
-- User can leave a review on a workout
+- User can leave a comment on a workout
-- User can up vote or down vote a review
+- User can edit or delete their own comments
-- User can add a review if they don't see it on the returned results
-- Workout creator will receive an email when someone reviews their workout
-- User has the ability to update or delete their review
+- Admin has the ability to delete inappropriate comments, workouts or users
-- User had to ability to search for workouts on the results page

-#Technologies Utilized
+## Getting Started

+### Viewing in the browser
+- Clone the repository `git clone https://github.com/jewls618/jetSweat.git`
-- Rails
+- Bundle install `bundle`
-- Ajax
+- Create `rake db:create`
-- JQuery
+- Migrate `rake db:migrate`
-- Devise (User Authentication)
-- CarrierWave (Photo Uploads)
-- Gmail SMTP (ActionMailer)
-- Testing: Factory_Girl, Capybara, RSpec
+- Launch a Rails server `rails server`
+- Visit `http://localhost:3000` in your browser

+### Running the tests
+- All of the above
+- Run `rspec` or `rake` from the command line